IAmMoltony/Infinistack/SYNTAX.md

 # push a normal printable character
 push 0 char a

-# push a character by its Unicode codepoint
-# you can also push ASCII code because ASCII
+# push an ASCII code to the stack
-# is a subset of Unicode.
-push 0 charcode 20
+push 0 char 20

+# push an ASCII code to the stack (with hex)
+push 0 char 0x0a

+# push a Unicode codepoint to the stack
+push 0 char U+03a3

 # push a string of characters
 push 0 str "a string of characters"